Barbara Frietchie

-Illustration of John Greenleaf Whittier's poem "Barbara Frietchie" showing Barbara Fritchie waving the Union flag out of her window.
+Illustration of John Greenleaf Whittier's poem "Barbara Frietchie" showing Barbara Fritchie waving the Union Flag out of her window.

 Barbara Frietchie, The Frederick Girl is a play in four acts by Clyde Fitch and based on the heroine of John Greenleaf Whittier's poem "Barbara Frietchie" (based on a real person: Barbara Fritchie).
 Fitch takes a good bit of artistic liberty and intertwines her story with that of his own grandparents' love story, which also takes place during the Civil War.

+In this play, Fitch attempted to be accurate to the historical setting, while experimenting with acting space.
+One act took place entirely on a street doorstep, another on a hall staircase.
+The set was exceptionally detailed in painted backgrounds and three-dimensional elements such as steps, a balcony, a tree, and stone trim meticulously recreated.